learn-co-curriculum/cssi-4.1-intro-to-python/README.md

 + You need to be in the same directory as the python script
 + Python scripts are lines of code executed from top to bottom

 #Conclusion
 Think-Pair-Share
 Take a moment on your own to **think** about situations where it would make sense to use a python script vs. the python interpreter.

 **pair** with your partner and come up with reasons where you might want to use a python script, and reasons where you might want to use the python interpreter .
 Make sure you can **share** your reasons in each scenario.

+#Resources
+Here is some <a href="http://anandology.com/python-practice-book/getting-started.html">documentation</a> on the Python interpreter